 The pregnancy information pages on their website are written by midwives and are packed full of practical advice.
 Their Facebook page is also run by midwives.
 Or if you would prefer to speak to a human being then you can call their midwife run PregnancyLine on 0800 0147 800.

-They have produced a very helpful leaflet called Thinking about another pregnancy.
-Which has lots of hints and tips on how to look after yourself and reduce your risk of having another miscarriage.
-They also have a helpline on 01924 200 799, which is open Monday to Friday, 9am to 4pm.
+They’ve produced a very helpful leaflet called Thinking about another pregnancy.
+This leaflet has lots of hints and tips on how to look after yourself and reduce your risk of having another miscarriage.
+They also have a helpline on 01924 200 799, which is open Monday to Friday, 09:00 to 16:00.

 MAMA Academy is a charity which supports mums and midwives to help babies arrive safely.
 All the content on their website has been approved by The Royal College of Midwives.
 They also produce Wellbeing Wallets which are full of easy to understand information that will guide and help you in your pregnancy.

 This was something I learnt the hard way.

 You want to know how your baby is developing.
 Of course, it’s only natural.

 But there’s nothing more devastating then receiving a pregnancy update a few days after miscarrying.
-It is heartbreaking .
+It’s heartbreaking.

 With this pregnancy, I avoided pregnancy websites, forums and development updates.
 And I was much happier as a result.

 I wish I could tell you that it’ll all be okay, but I can’t.

 However, every pregnancy is different and every baby is too.
 Just because you’ve miscarried before does not mean that you will again.

 Getting through the first trimester after experiencing baby loss is extremely difficult.
 Some women may find it easier than I did.
 Others may struggle more.
-How you react is completely personal and natural to you.
+How you react to this stressful situation is completely personal and natural to you.

-Do whatever will help you get through these first few months of pregnancy.
+Do whatever will help you to get through these first few months of pregnancy.